TYWM/computational-methods/README.md

 This repository contains a collection of solvers.
 Each solver comes with a sample data set, along with the output that would be generated for that data set in the form of a .txt file, a .xlsx spreadsheet, and a .png of the 3D graphed result.

-Each solver reads from a "data.txt" file when ru, and outputs to the console and to a "output.txt" file.
+Each solver reads from a "data.txt" file when run, and outputs to the console and to a "output.txt" file.

 The first line of the "data.txt" input file consists of a number "a", which is the size of a matrix a x a.
 The second line contains the values of the matrix in order, all seperated by spaces.